joeljosephmamalssery/fullStackOpen2021/README.md

 # fullStackOpen2021

-## Repo for updated about the full stack open 2021 course
+## Repo for updates about the full stack open 2021 course